Utilitarian Social Choice and Distributional Welfare Analysis: Motivating application: evaluating price changes

-\Cref{prop:logit_intro} (which is a special case of \Cref{prop:logit} proved below) shows that for Logit demand the median compensating variation for a price increase is \textit{always} below the mean when wealth effects are sufficiently pronounced.
-In particular, this result applies to the widely-used Cobb-Douglas formulation, as in \cite*{berry1995automobile}.
+\Cref{prop:logit_intro} (which is a special case of \Cref{prop:logit} proved below) shows that for Logit demand the median compensating can be systematically below the mean.
+In particular, this result applies to the widely used Cobb-Douglas formulation, as in \cite*{berry1995automobile}.
+In \Cref{sec:empirical}, we provide an empirical illustration applied to the analysis of non-tariff trade policy in \cite*{berry1999voluntary}.

 These considerations suggest that the median compensating variation may be an appropriate welfare measure in many applied settings.
 However, unlike $\CV_{agg}$ and $V$, we show that the social preference induced by the median compensating variation violates Harsanyi's axiom, and thus does not admit a utilitarian representation (\Cref{lem:median_negative}).
 This naturally raises the question: what is the behavioral content of the social preferences induced by $\CV_{med}$?
 Can this measure be justified via some normatively appealing social preference?
+We now turn to providing such a foundation.